 The Universim's website offers a starter price.
 For $40.00, you can get three things, the Alpha, the Beta, and the Full Version.
 There are four different varieties of the same game.
 Some have more features than the others.
 The $100 package, the one which I purchased, includes soundtrack, a guide, and famous buildings.

 The $250 package includes all that, plus the honor of naming a planet and a certificate, plus you get to name a citizen.
 Unfortunately, I didn't have enough money to make that $250 purchase, so I made the $100 purchase instead.
-Right now, they are in the alpha stage.
-If you're looking to test this game out, then I suggest you purchase the alpha.
-If you want to wait until they release the beta, then I suggest waiting at least until they port it over to Steam
+Right now, the game has been released on Steam.

 3. You'll get the Honor to try the Planetary God Game Before It's Released.